mohsiur/bassman/README.md

 ## Coolness and Novelty
-	* Sound Reactive Clothes!!
-That’s pretty cool honestly, and with the right music and dance techniques you would stand out of the crowd.
+* Sound Reactive Clothes That’s pretty cool honestly, and with the right music and dance techniques you would stand out of the crowd.

 ## Circuit Diagrams